 - Sea Salt- brings out all the flavor in these cookies

-- White Chocolate- I recommend using high quality white chocolate bars like Lindt for the best cookies, but white chocolate chips will work too
+- White Chocolate- I recommend using high quality white chocolate chips or white chocolate bars

 - Red Food Coloring- gel food coloring is the best kind to use